BlinkPay/Blink-Debit-API-Client-Java/README.md

 This SDK allows merchants with Java-based e-commerce site to integrate with Blink PayNow and Blink AutoPay.

+This SDK internally uses WebClient, a reactive web client introduced in Spring Framework 5, for making API calls.

 ## Minimum Requirements
 - Maven 3 or Gradle 7
 - Java 8 or higher
-- Lombok 1.18
+- Lombok 1.18 (for development only)

-This SDK internally uses WebClient, a reactive web client introduced in Spring Framework 5, for making API calls.

 ## Adding the dependency
-For Java 8 with or without Spring Boot 2, use `blink-debit-api-client-java` which relies on `javax.*`.
+For Java 8+ with using plan java or with Spring versions less than 6 (i.e. including Spring Boot 2), use `blink-debit-api-client-java`
 ### Maven
 ```xml
 <dependency>